lmberkhout/ProjectFiles/sexual_harassment_policy.md

  - Your home campus Title IX office or equivalent (should one exist)
  - Your home campus Ombuds office or equivalent (should one exist)

-Note that many faculty and staff members at your institution (possibly including your research mentor and/or site PI) may be required to report any incident to their local Title IX office if told about it.
-If you choose to report an incident to members of the HERA Collaboration we will maintain your privacy to the maximum degree possible within the constraints of mandatory reporting requirements.
+Note that many faculty and staff members at your institution (possibly including your research mentor and/or site PI) may be required to report any sexual harassment incident to their local Title IX office if told about it.
+If you choose to report any incident to members of the HERA Collaboration we will maintain your privacy to the maximum degree possible within the constraints of mandatory reporting requirements.

 Advice for reporting sexual or other forms of harassment is available on the website of the Committee on the Status of Women in Astronomy (CSWA).
 Here is a summary of the more detailed information available on the CSWA website: